-Inorganic chemistry studies are utilized across a wide variety of industries for numerous different experimental purposes.
-This article will discuss some of the laboratory equipment that makes these studies possible.
+Inorganic chemistry procedures are utilized across a wide variety of industries for numerous different experimental purposes.
+This article will discuss some of the laboratory equipment that makes the synthesis and techniques in inorganic chemistry possible.

 What is Inorganic Chemistry?

-As compared to organic chemistry, which is a study dedicated to carbon-containing compounds, inorganic chemistry examines the properties and behaviors of all other compounds including metals, minerals and organometallic compounds.
+As compared to organic chemistry, which is a study dedicated to carbon-containing compounds, the area of inorganic chemistry examines the properties and behaviors of all other compounds including metals/transition metals, minerals, and organometallic compounds.